DepartmentOfHealth-htbhf/DepartmentOfHealth-htbhf.github.io/runbook.md

 ## Logs
-We use Logit to make application logs accessible, as recommended here: https://docs.publishing.service.gov.uk/manual/logit.html
+We use Logit to make application logs accessible, as recommended here: [https://docs.publishing.service.gov.uk/manual/logit.html](https://docs.publishing.service.gov.uk/manual/logit.html)

 #### Viewing the logs
-Logs are visible on the Logit.io Kibana dashboard: https://kibana.logit.io/app/kibana (Note that you must have been granted access).
+Logs are visible on the Logit.io [Kibana dashboard](https://kibana.logit.io/app/kibana) (Note that you must have been granted access).

 It is possible to use the request id or session id to track an individual web request (or the whole session) all the way through the stack.